Nuts & Bolts of German (Explanations): Cases: Nominative case & accusative case (A1 Lower)

 In section A1 Lower, you will only come across the first 2 cases, the nominative case and the accusative case.

-As you can see from the following table, there is very little difference between the forms in the nominative case and the ones in the accusative case.
+As you can see from the following table, there is very little difference between the definite articles, indefinite articles, "kein..." and possessive articles in the nominative case and in the accusative case.
 They are identical apart from the masculine singular forms:

 masculine singular